Yarinyl/sensor-analysis-assignment/stop_sign_annotation_protocol.md

 # Additional information (not part of the protocol)

 ## Assumptions or Tradeoffs:
+- Assumed that some videos may not contain a stop sign, due to misclassification in the previous preprocessing step.
+- Assumed that videos that do contain a stop sign are assumed to include at least five seconds of footage prior to reaching the stop sign and at least five seconds after the vehicle has passed it.
 - Assumed a “complete stop” is defined as 0 motion for ≥2 seconds.
-- Assumes other drivers’ actions are irrelevant unless they influence context.
+- Assumed other drivers’ actions are irrelevant unless they influence context.
-- Assumes only the first stop sign is relevant in multi-sign intersections.
+- Assumed only the first stop sign is relevant in multi-sign intersections.
 - Tradeoff - By including a larger set of features rather than fewer, we aim to capture richer training signals, though at the cost of slower annotation speed.
-- Tradeoff - By defin stop (≥2s = full stop) we ensure consistency but can misclassify borderline cases.
+- Tradeoff - By defining a stop as 0 motion for ≥2 seconds, we ensure consistency but may misclassify borderline cases.

 ## Explanation:
 The labeling scheme provides structured supervision by capturing both driver actions (e.g., full stop, stop location) and contextual conditions (e.g., traffic, visibility).
-This design reduces annotation noise, ensures consistency across annotators, and equips the model to learn fine-grained behavioral cues, enabling training an effective model to analyze driver behavior around stop
+This design reduces annotation noise, ensures consistency across annotators, and equips the model to learn fine-grained behavioral cues, enabling training an effective model to analyze driver behavior around stop signs.

-signs.